-Texas law dictates that every auto policy comes with at least $2,500.00 of Personal Injury Protection, unless the purchaser specifically rejects the coverage in writing.
-In a small percentage of case, the carrier can’t produce the written rejection.
+Texas law dictates that every auto policy comes with at least $2,500.00 of Personal Injury Protection unless the purchaser specifically rejects the coverage in writing.
+In a small percentage of cases, the carrier can’t produce the written rejection.
 If the rejection cannot be produced, then the carrier must provide the coverage even though no premium was paid.

-9. The Paper is Not Intended to Establish an Attorney-Client Relationship
+9. This Document is Not Intended to Establish an Attorney-Client Relationship

 This document is intended to be a guide to help non-lawyers make an application for Personal Injury Protection benefits.
 It is not intended to create an attorney-client relationship.
 Reading or possessing this document does not mean that Tate Rehmet Law Office will act upon your behalf.
 Tate Rehmet Law Office only represents clients who have signed a written retainer agreement.
 If you have not signed a written retainer agreement, then you are not represented by Tate Rehmet Law Office.
 If you have any questions about Personal Injury Protection benefits, you need to consult a lawyer.